etemesi254/zune-image/crates/README.md

 But I'll let the overall speed of operations(decoding, applying image operations like blurring) speak for itself when compared to other implementations.

-## Library organization

-- `zune-bin`: Provides a simple cmd application you can use for simple image manipulations

-- `zune-image_format`: Provides an image decoder(and sometimes encoder) for that specific image format e.g `zune-jpeg` has a jpeg decoder, `zune-ppm` has a ppm decoder.
-  Each decoder is independent of the rest of the decoders so one can pick whatever suits them.
-- `zune-imageprocs`: Image processing routines, raw processing routines like `brighten` operations that work on native rust types
-  (`u8` & `u16`) and are independent of image format.
-- `zune-image`: A combined library relying on decoders and encoders and image processing routines that brings together the whole set together. allows one to slice , dice and splice images and create whatever suits you.
-- `zune-core`: Core routines required by(and shared with) multiple image formats.

 ## Benchmarks.